SEO myths don’t just pop into existence out of nowhere – there are reasons behind them that make them seem authentic and trustworthy.

 However, while most of those can cause you to lose time and effort, the four misconceptions that we’ve focused on here can actually damage your SEO and compromise your digital presence if left ignored.

-If you struggle with your search engine optimization success or find it hard to keep up with the latest trends and updates, don’t hesitate to give us a call – we always are here to help!
+If you struggle with your search engine optimization success or find it hard to keep up with the latest trends and updates, don’t hesitate to give us a call – our B2B SEO agency is here to help!